darrenburns/textual-autocomplete/README.md

 - `.autocomplete--left-column`: the left metadata column, if it exists
 - `.autocomplete--right-column`: the right metadata column, if it exists

+Since the 3 columns in `DropdownItem` support Rich `Text` objects, they can be styled dynamically.
+The [custom_meta.py](./examples/custom_meta.py) file is an example of this, showing how the rightmost column is coloured dynamically based on the city population.

 The [examples directory](./examples) contains multiple examples of custom styling.

 ### Messages